 Current status and retrospective analysis

 Since its marketing authorisation in the European Union (EU) on 21 December 2020 until 29 October 2021, almost 428 million doses of Comirnaty have been administered in the EU/EEA.
-The EU's Pharmacovigilance Risk Assessment Committee is currently investigating data on the risk of myeocarditis and pericarditis following vaccination with Comirnaty.
+The EU's Pharmacovigilance Risk Assessment Committee is currently investigating data on the risk of myocarditis and pericarditis (serious heart disease) following vaccination with Comirnaty.

 After Pfizer BioNTech's temporary licence to supply Comirnaty was issued by the UK government in December 2020, it was converted to a full marketing authorisation on 10 October 2022.